 Business Economics Courses (BUSN 2XXXX)

-Effective Autumn 2018 Booth will offer a selection of College-level courses as part of the Economics Department’s specialization in Business Economics.
-These Business Economics (BUSN 2XXXX-level) courses will be subject to a combination of College and Booth policies, so it is imperative that students ask their advisor or the Booth Registrar for clarification on any unclear information.
+Chicago Booth now offers a selection of College-level courses as part of the Economics Department’s specialization in Business Economics.
+These Business Economics (BUSN 2XXXX-level) courses are subject to a combination of College and Booth policies, so it is imperative that students ask their advisor or the Booth Registrar for clarification on any unclear information.

 How to Enroll